Nicola Maldacea: Career

 In the era preceding the outbreak of the First World War, Maldacea garnered acclaim within the theaters Southern and Northern Italy, solidifying his status as one of the preeminent comedy actors in the country.
 Among his most renowned portrayals were characters and macchiette such as "Il Conte Flick", "'O jettatore", "il Superuomo", "'O Rusecatore" and "l'Elegante" with music composed by Vincenzo Valente and Salvatore Gambardella.
 These macchiette were frequently written by authors such as Salvatore Di Giacomo, Trilussa, Rocco Galdieri, and others, who frequently wrote specifically for Maldacea.

 He also appeared in cinema, in more than sixty films from 1935 to 1956.

 Maldacea passed away in Rome on March 5, 1945.
-The city of Naples transferred his remains from Rome to the Cemetery of Poggioreale, Naples.
+The city of Naples transferred his remains from Rome to the Cemetery of Poggioreale.